ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-schinazi-masque-h3-datagram.md

 ~~~

-## Flow Identifier Element Names {#iana-element-names}
+## Flow Identifier Parameters {#iana-params}

 This document will request IANA to create an "HTTP Datagram Flow Identifier
-Element Names" registry.
+Parameters" registry.
 Registrations in this registry MUST
 include the following fields:

-Name:
+Key:

+: The key of a parameter that is associated with a datagram flow identifier
-: The element name that will be transmitted (see {{header}}).
-Names MUST be
+list member (see {{header}}).
+Keys MUST be valid structured field parameter
-valid structured field parameter keys (see Section 3.1.2 of {{STRUCT-FIELD}}).
+keys (see Section 3.1.2 of {{STRUCT-FIELD}}).

 Description:

-: A brief description of the name semantics, which MAY be a summary if a
+: A brief description of the parameter semantics, which MAY be a summary if a
 specification reference is provided.

+Is Name:

+: This field MUST be either Yes or No. Yes indicates that this
+parameter is the name of a named element (see {{header}}).
+No indicates that it
+is a parameter that is not a name.

 Registrations follow the "First Come First Served" policy (see Section 4.4 of
-{{!IANA-POLICY=RFC8126}}) where two registrations MUST NOT have the same Name.
+{{!IANA-POLICY=RFC8126}}) where two registrations MUST NOT have the same Key.
 This registry is initially empty.